thosgood/this-weeks-finds/markdown/101-151/week108.md

 > culminating in the work of Samuel Eilenberg, founder of category
 > theory, such as in
 >
-> 5) Samuel Eilenberg, Automata, Languages and Machines, Academic
-> Press, NY, 1974.
+> 5) Samuel Eilenberg, Automata, _Languages and Machines_, Academic Press, NY, 1974.
 >
 > A lot of the work in the area comes under the heading "syntactic
 > semigroups", which is fairly self-explanatory (and yields a lot of